Arch Craniofac Surg Search

 Patient consent

-The patient provided written informed consent for the publication and use of their images.
+The patients provided written informed consent for the publication and use of their images.

 Author contribution